 What is Unilateral Hearing Loss?

-How many times have you heard, “I can’t hear what you’re saying, come around to my good side”.
+How many times have you heard, “I can’t hear what you’re saying; come around to my good side”?
 Do people really have a good side and a bad side in terms of hearing?
-For some, the answer is a yes.
-When hearing is within normal limits in one ear but the other ear is affected, the term used to describe this is unilateral hearing loss, but can also be referred to as “one-sided hearing loss”.
+For some, the answer is yes.
+When hearing is within normal limits in one ear, but the other ear is affected, the term used to describe this is unilateral hearing loss, but can also be referred to as “one-sided hearing loss.”

-Unilateral hearing loss can present as either a reduced ability or complete inability to hear out of one ear.
-Many who suffer from this type of hearing impairment have difficulty determining the direction of sound, and can struggle to separate background noise and speech.
+Unilateral hearing loss can present as either a reduced ability or a complete inability to hear out of one ear.
+Many who suffer from this type of hearing impairment have difficulty determining the direction of sound and can struggle to separate background noise and speech.

 What Causes Unilateral Hearing Loss?

 There are a number of different factors, including:

 - Exposure to loud, impulsive sounds